Updated: 13 December 2020

 This vMEME is barely present in the world yet.
 Although there are increasing numbers of people in certain circles – eg: Integral salons – who claim to think in this way, there is yet to be sufficient scientific evidence to say for sure what the TURQUOISE way of thinking is.
 From the Gravesian approach Don Beck & Chris Cowan (1996) posit it will be on the collectivistic self-sacrificial side of the Spiral and it will be a more complex way of thinking than Self-Actualisation/YELLOW.
 Lawrence Kohlberg & Clark Power (1981, p257) note it is “much less unitary and definable”.
 Beyond this, with only tiny samples and anecdotal evidence, it is as much an untested hypothesis as a reality and descriptors must be read with great caution.

-Humanistic psychologists like Abraham Maslow (1943) and Carl Rogers (1959) considered Self-Actualisation to be the pinnacle of development of the human mind.
+Humanistic psychologists like Abraham Maslow (1943) and Carl Rogers (1959) considered Self-Actualisation to be the pinnacle of development of the human mind – the highest level in Maslow’s Hierarchy of Needs.
 When someone had become all that they could be and fulfilled all their potential, then they could be said to have completely self-actualised.
 Maslow’s (1956) attempt to be specific about how a self-actualised person would think defined a way of thinking he thought of as ‘being’ rather than ‘becoming’.
 However, by attempting to be specific about what Self-Actualisation was like, inevitably he created ontological limits as to what it might mean.
 That invited other researchers not only to validate his definition but to see if they could find evidence for a complexity or level of thinking beyond it.
 Clare W Graves (1970) and Jane Loevinger (1976) did both.

 Graves (1971b/2002) tells of how in 1959 he first encountered participants in his studies who thought in a way distinctly more complex than Maslow’s 1956 description of Self-Actualisation.
 This discovery caused him a little consternation as he recalled in 1978 (1978/2005, p399): “What can it mean that in order for these data to be conceptualised, I have to add another system beyond that which had been described by Maslow as the self-actualising man?
 The undeniable fact of its emergence…forced me…to open up ‘actualisation’ as a process and close down the idea that it is a theoretically achievable state or condition.
 I had to include the data of this new system…beyond the Maslowian apex.”
 Graves references this 8th system of thinking as H-U – which is coded ‘TURQUOISE’ in Beck & Cowan’s Spiral Dynamics ‘build’ on Graves’ work.

-Accepting Graves’ proposition presented Maslow with something of a quandary as he had previously insisted that there could be nothing beyond Self-Actualisation as that level of thinking was the final state of psychological maturity for the human being.
-Drawing upon his involvement in the development of Transpersonal Psychology, Maslow (1971) got around this quandary by proposing that that there were 2 types of self-actualisers: “I have recently found it more and more useful to differentiate between two kinds (or better, degrees) of self-actualising people, those who were clearly healthy, but with little or no experiences of transcendence, and those in whom transcendent experiencing was important and even central….”
+Maslow (1971) got around the Self-Actualisation quandary by proposing that that there were 2 types of self-actualisers: “I have recently found it more and more useful to differentiate between two kinds (or better, degrees) of self-actualising people, those who were clearly healthy, but with little or no experiences of transcendence, and those in whom transcendent experiencing was important and even central….”

 Loevinger’s Integrative level in her Stages of Ego Development construct is considered by Graves (1978/2005) to be more a description of the G-T/HU (YELLOW/TURQUOISE) transition.
 However, Susanne Cook-Greuter (2005), Loevinger’s successor, has unequivocally equated her Unitive stage to TURQUOISE/Self-Transcendence.
 Lawrence Kohlberg (1981) called this stage – the seventh stage of morality – Transcendental Morality.